vsrinivas/fuchsia/examples/media/media_player/README.md

 ## USAGE

-The media player currently uses a file reader only, so you'll need to have an accessible file.
+The media player uses a file reader or a network reader.
+To use the file reader, you'll need to have an accessible file.
 Here's an example command line:

     @ bootstrap -
     @boot launch media_player --path=/data/vid.ogv

-In the future, we'll support a network reader as well.
+Here's an example using the network reader:

+    @boot launch media_player --url=http://example.com/vid.ogv

 It's important to use @boot as shown above rather than creating a new bootstrap environment for each invocation of media_player.
 Each instance of